g-star423/stockwatch_backend/README.md

 1.16.23
 1. need to create endpoint that user sends their ID to, which then (via middleware) requests a Plaid Link token, and sends it back to user client.
+2. Need to add middleware that will make response to above endpoint include a temporary link token